ComposableFi/composable/code/parachain/frame/cosmwasm/README.md

 # pallet-cosmwasm
-In this section we provide actual implementation details of the specification as a Substrate pallet.
+In this section we provide actual implementation details of the CosmWasm specification as a Substrate pallet.
 We cover some of the theoretical topics that were presented before, and provide real code that exemplifies how they can be developed in a pallet.

+We are deeply grateful to Ethan Frey and the talented team at Confio for their visionary work in creating CosmWasm.
+Their dedication, innovation, and commitment to advancing the field of blockchain technology have been a driving force in our journey.

 ## 0. Module Extensions